Dezeen: Milan 2012

-In early 2018 I was invited to the HQ of made.com to meet with design director Ruth Wassermann and begin the process of curating the fourth collection of TalentLAB, a brilliant initiative that puts the entire production facility of the company at the disposal of anyone with a great idea.
+In early 2018 I was invited to the HQ of made.com to meet with design director Ruth Wassermann.
+Why?
+To begin the process of curating the fourth collection of TalentLAB.
+This is a brilliant initiative that puts the entire production facility of the company at the disposal of anyone with a great idea.

 Post updated in January 2020.

-The bulleted products highlighted below are the ones that made it into final production!
+The products highlighted below are the ones that made it into final production!

-• Funen stool in dark-stained oak (seen above) by Christian Hansen, a student at the Royal Danish Academy of Fine Arts in Copenhagen
+Funen stool in dark-stained oak (seen above in the portrait shot) by Christian Hansen, a student at the Royal Danish Academy of Fine Arts in Copenhagen

-As a result, I feel this collection is composed of pieces that capture the attention for being subtly different, while also being great forever buys that work now, tomorrow and onwards.
-Do I have any favourites?
-As hard as it is to pick, I AM a big stool fan as they are the ultimate pieces of multi-purpose furniture (seat, side table, even step stool!).
-And I think the Ox chair in teal blue is incredibly sculptural, as is the Bias teapot set.
-All the planters could happily find a permanent place in my home, but particularly the two in brass most especially the Enso flower holder inspired by Ikebana.
-And the Fold wall hanger — deceptively simple, which is always the mark of a great piece, and if you had quite a generous hallway this would be an incredibly striking way to display your coats, or perhaps just a signature dress in your bedroom.
+As hard as it is to pick, I am a big stool fan as they are the ultimate pieces of multi-purpose furniture.
+So I absolutely loved the Funen stool.
+I also think the Ox chair in teal blue is incredibly stylish and sculptural.
+As is the Bias teapot set.
+All of the planters could happily find a permanent place in my home, but particularly the two in brass.
+Most especially the Enso flower holder inspired by Ikebana.
+Finally I adored the texture of the Knotto cushion.
+The colour too!

-Here’s a link to a Q&A with Ruth about the collection.
+Here’s a link to a Q&A with made.com Design Director Ruth about the collection.

 And you can view the entire collection and place a pledge here Just £5 secures you a Future Classic.